 ‘I really want another baby’

-For most couples the choice to have a baby is usually a happy one and embarked on with much excitement.
-However if a previous pregnancy or birth has been difficult or traumatic the choice to try for another baby can be thwart with much anxiety and worry.
+For most couples, the choice to have a baby is usually a happy one and embarked on with much excitement.
+However if a previous pregnancy or birth has been difficult or traumatic the choice to try for another baby can be thwarted with much anxiety and worry.

 Considering as a couple the possibility of another pregnancy and birth takes time and communication.
 It is important that you are able to openly express your feelings to each other, including your worries and anxieties, and be heard.
 This can be hard especially if perhaps there is a lack of understanding about how each of you has been affected by the previous experience.
 Openly expressing how you feel can allow for a deeper understanding of what will be needed to support you both during the next pregnancy and birth.

 It may be that one, or both of you, may need professional support in the form of counselling or therapy with a trained professional.
 This can be helpful to help understand and deal with the previous trauma before becoming pregnant again.
 Leaving trauma unresolved can mean a risk of this returning during another pregnancy or birth causing distress.

 Time matters too.
 Do not rush to have another birth in order to ‘heal’ the previous one.
 Instead allow time for you both to talk, understand your feelings, seek help and support and enter this new journey having acknowledged the effect of your previous experience.

 Some hospital trusts provide debrief/listening sessions that allow you to discuss your previous birth and review your medical notes.
 This can be helpful in understanding what happened and if, or what, extra support can be put in place in future pregnancies and births to support you physically and emotionally.